Cuddly – Calm – Playful

 The phrase obligate carnivore is typically misinterpreted as meaning our cats only need meat in their diets, which is untrue.
-As well as protein and fat, carbohydrates including fibre play an essential role for your cat’s health.
-Glucose (a carbohydrate) is physiologically essential with the brain and many cells in your cats body glucose dependent.
+As well as protein and fat, carbohydrates including fibre play an essential role in your cat’s health.
+Glucose (a carbohydrate) is physiologically essential with the brain and many cells in your cat’s body glucose-dependent.
 For this reason, a small level of carbohydrate is needed in your cat’s diet.
 Studies show that cats are able to digest and absorb carbs that have been properly processed and cooked.
 Raw ingredients should not be given as these have low digestibility.
 (Read more here).

 Why not try our range of all-natural cat food recipes that are designed with digestive health at the core?

 Our dry cat food recipes are high in meat, over 75% , that’s responsibly sourced from the UK and Ireland.
 We also add probiotics to aid digestion, support immune function and pretty poops, because everything starts in the gut.
 Plus dried cranberries for urinary tract health.
 Choose from our Chicken & Salmon Dry Cat Food, Chicken Dry Cat Food or Chicken Kitten Food.